manvi0107/4-bit-ALU/README.md

 On EDA Playground:

-Paste alu_4bit.sv into the Design pane and tb_alu_4bit.sv into the Testbench pane Select Icarus Verilog as the simulator
+Paste code.sv into the Design pane and testbench.sv into the Testbench pane Select Icarus Verilog as the simulator
 Click Run